MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/move-extents.md

 `async` (optional).
 Execute the command asynchronously.
    * An Operation ID (Guid) is returned.
    * The operation's status can be monitored.
-Use the [.show operations](operations.md#show-operations) command).
+Use the [.show operations](operations.md#show-operations) command.
    * The results of a successful execution can be retrieved.
 Use the [.show operation details](operations.md#show-operation-details) command.

 There are three ways to specify which extents to move:
-* All extents of a specific table are to be moved.
+* Move all extents of a specific table.
-* By explicitly specifying the extent IDs in the source table.
+* Specify explicitly the extent IDs in the source table.
-* By providing a query whose results specify the extent IDs in the source tables.
+* Provide a query whose results specify the extent IDs in the source tables.

 ## Restrictions